spring-projects/spring-data-rest/doc/main_wiki.md

       "href" : "http://localhost:8080/data/person/1"
     } ]

-To change the URL under which the query method is exported or set the name of the query parameter containing the search term, use the new `@RestResource` annotation.
+To change the URL under which the query method is exported or set the name of the query parameter containing the search term, use the `@RestResource` annotation.

     @RestResource(path = "people")
     public interface PersonRepository extends CrudRepository<Person, Long> {